-Start planning your health fair at least five months in advance.
+Start planning your health fair at least three to five months in advance.
 A planning team can be assembled for the event to assist with the tasks.
-This may be the human resources department, or it can be representatives from various areas within the company.
+This may be the human resources department, or it can be representatives from various company areas.
 Health Fairs are better attended when different department managers are involved in the planning, as they are more apt to promote and encourage their staff to participate.

 Executive Leadership Buy-In

 Of course, you do not want to go through all the hard work of organizing an event only to have little to no attendance.
 The success of your event depends on your employee participation and follow-through.
-Give incentives to employees that participate by providing food, giveaways and door prizes.
+Give incentives to employees that participate by providing food, giveaways, and door prizes.
 Make sure you announce your event well to your employees.
-Post flyers up around your building, send emails with reminders and provide incentives for your emplooyees to attend.
-Many vendors will provide screenings, massage and other services that will attract your employees.
+Post flyers up around your building, send emails with reminders and provide incentives for your employees to attend.
+Many vendors will provide screenings, massage, and other services that will attract your employees.